hockey-for-NOI/Fuse-Kai/README.md

 Multithreading disabled due to json-c library not supporting parallel creating, even on different objects.

 Parallel request disabled due to difficulties on curl callback functions with HTTP/TCP half-transferred packets.
-(UDP may completely bypass this issue, while the server doesn't support it >\_<).
+(UDP may completely bypass this issue, while the server currently doesn't support it).